flaschmurphy/sdc_term_1_proj_5/writeup.md

 pipeline processing.
 The final implementation in this repo takes in the order of 2 hours to process a 50s video.
 Obviously in a real car one would need to be able to process video in real-time, meaning each frame would need to be fully processed and actuated in something like 1ms to 2ms.
-I wonder if this could be possible with Python (ignoring the safety issues with using Python in such a context).
-The underlying libs. e.g. OpenCV are multithreaded as far as I know, so the Global Lock in Python can be removed as a bottleneck to implementing a multithreaded approach.
-It would also be possible to segment the pipeline into multiple processes to provide additional parallelism.
-If running on an Intel platform, Intel provides optimized implementations of Python and many libs such as NumPy and TensorFlow.
-On toy problems these optimized libs haven been shown to run literally thousands of times faster than the standard implementations.
 An interesting follow up would be to see just how fast such an object detection and tracking script could be made to run.